 While most skin tags are harmless, you should consult a healthcare professional if:

-A doctor will confirm diagnosis through examination and possibly biopsy if malignancy cannot be ruled out visually.
-Prompt assessment ensures safe treatment without complications.
+A doctor will confirm the diagnosis through examination and may recommend further evaluation if the growth does not clearly look like a typical skin tag.
+Prompt assessment helps ensure safe treatment without complications.

 The Healing Process After Removal Procedures